Suggested Reading List

 An incredibly compelling look at what the unborn child knows and experiences while in utero.

-This groundbreaking book still continues to shed enormous light on the effects of adoption on children.
+This groundbreaking book continues to shed enormous light on the effects of adoption on children.
 Written by an adoptive mother who gained insight into the innermost feelings of her adoptive daughter as she raised one child by birth and one by adoption.
 A must read.